isabellaPhung/UCSC-CSE123-S25/doc/common/demo_procedure.md

   5. Navigate to the tasks page in the device UI.
 The new task should pop up corresponding to the due date.

 - Modify an existing task
-  1. In the web interface, select the task added in the previous step.
+  1. On the device, mark the previously created task as "complete"
-  2. Edit the name field of the task to "Mechatronics presentation"
+  2. Allow the device to send the task update to the broker.
-  3. Manually refresh on the device, and verify to the audience that the name has changed, while the other fields remain the same.
+  3. Verify that on the website, the task is marked as completed.

 - Remove a task
   1. In the web interface, select the task modified in the previous step.